We were thrilled to be featured this month as a guest on Listen Bay Area with host Armand Carr, which was also picked up by National Public Radio.

 The OneReef Community Partnership Model creates coral reef protected areas by partnering directly with these communities, to ensure they have the technical, scientific and financial resources they need to effectively manage their own coral reefs.
 Since 2012, we have created 350,000 acres of coral reef protection – an area twenty times as large as Manhattan.
 Because OneReef supports working communities, the annual $2 cost of saving 500+ species found on an acre of coral reef is less than you paid for a latte this morning.

-We invite you to catch the interview here.
+We invite you to listen to the interview here.